Consumer medicine information

 • insulinoma (a tumour that causes increased levels of insulin)

-GlucaGen® will not work properly if:
+GlucaGen® will not work properly:

-• You have low levels of adrenaline
+• If you have low levels of adrenaline

-• You have chronic hypoglycaemia
+• If you have chronic hypoglycaemia

-• you are taking a sulfonylurea tablet to treat your diabetes.
+Also seek medical advice if you are taking a sulfonylurea tablet to treat your diabetes.

 Tell your doctor before you are given GlucaGen® HypoKit in connection with medical investigations of your gastrointestinal tract if you: